 - Young people ages 15-19 represent only 7% of the U.S. population.
 However, they account for 11% ($10 billion) of the total costs of motor vehicle injuries.

 - Compared with other age groups, teens have the lowest rate of seat belt use.
-In 2015, only 65% of high school students reported that they consistently wear their seat belts.
+In 2017, 5.9% of teen passengers reported rarely or never wearing a seat belt recently, a 20% decrease since 1991.

 - Among teen drivers, those at especially high risk for motor vehicles crashes are teens driving with teen passengers.
 The presence of teen passengers increases the crash risk of unsupervised teen drivers.
 This risk increases with the number of teen passengers.